warning

 Before we start reading on, let's have a look at some words that we'll encounter in the chapter.

-So this means what people think about someone based on their actions.
+Reputation, so this means what people think about someone based on their actions.

-Intimidated, feeling scared or nervous because of someone or something.
+Intimidated, feeling, scared or nervous because of someone or something.

 Infatuation, having strong feelings of admiration.